Jyri Seppälä

 Seppälä is therefore pleased that climate change mitigation has achieved a certain position in Finnish society.

 “People’s understanding of climate change has increased.
 That is the first step: attitudes have clearly changed.
 Now I am just waiting for the second step to happen.
-This involves translating attitudes into action at the pace we need to achieve the 2035 carbon neutrality objective.”
+This involves translating attitudes into action at the pace we need to achieve our climate objectives.”

 In his free time, Seppälä enjoys nature and photography.
 He has been a keen birdwatcher and photographer since he was a little boy, and now butterflies have come back into the picture too.

 “I stopped playing football when I sustained an injury, but I have continued to enjoy the outdoors even more since then.
-My favourite places include the surroundings of Lake Tuusula, the ancient forests of Pohjois-Paippinen and the Nukari rapids of the River Vantaa.”
+My favourite places near where I live include the surroundings of Lake Tuusula, the ancient forests of Pohjois-Paippinen and the Nukari rapids of the River Vantaa.
+Laitila, the area where my summer cottage is located, is home to a number of great natural sites.”